scrawlon/CSS-Animation-Blocks/README.md

 # CSS Animation Blocks
 _A JavaScript library for managing and applying CSS animations with the following features:_

 1. **Animation Blocks:** Uses JavaScript objects to manage animation blocks in timeline format.
 Blocks can be nested, allowing complex animations by combining small, easily-maintained blocks.

 2. **Multiple Transform Animations:** To allow multiple sequential transform animations, CSS Animation Blocks creates nested wrapper elements around your elements.
 Each transform animation is applied to its own wrapper element.
 Without wrapper elements, transforms would cancel each other out.

 ## Installation
 Coming soon.

-## API
+## Documentation

 ### Instantiate
-To create a new AnimationBlock, call `new AnimationsBlock()` with a block definition object and an optional configuration object.
+To create a new AnimationBlock, call `new AnimationBlock()` with a block definition object and an optional configuration object.

 ```JavaScript
 const mainBlock = new AnimationBlock({